 You may provide us with personal data about other individuals, for example, next of kin/emergency contact details and information about your family circumstances and dependents.
 You should notify the relevant person that you are providing their contact details to us.

 In addition to cases where the University is required or permitted by law to disclose your personal data to others, the University may disclose your personal data in connection with the purposes referred to above.
 These include, but are not limited to:

 - Funding bodies, research sponsors, industry funders and other agencies that support, sponsor or otherwise have a valid interest in your education;

 - Other institutions and agencies if you go on a placement or study with them;

-- Where authorised by you, Officials of UCC’s clubs, societies and student union so that they can communicate with you about UCC related activities;
+- Where authorised by you, Officials of UCC’s clubs and societies so that they can communicate with you about UCC-related activities;

 - The Higher Education Authority (HEA) (see the HEA’s Student Data Collection Notice http://hea.ie/about-us/data_protection/);

 - Providers of academic and other services to the University (who are obliged to keep your data safe and secure), which may also include, but is not limited to, wholly/majority owned subsidiaries of the University;

 - Debt recovery agencies should you fall into arrears of payment to the University;